 Installing Solar Control Window Tinting Film

 The constituting materials of window tinting film enable it to absorb and reflect the solar energy.
-Window tinting films are made of metallic coating which includes aluminum, stainless steel, silver or a combination of these.
+Window tinting films are made of metallic coating which includes aluminium, stainless steel, silver or a combination of these.
 Most part of the absorbed radiations is re-radiated outward and some are re-radiated into the building in Johannesburg, Pretoria, Durban and Western Cape.

-The performance of window tinting film can be measured by solar heat gain coefficient.
+The performance of home window tinting film can be measured by solar heat gain coefficient.
 One can easily find the amount of energy transmitted through the glass and the amount that is absorbed and re-radiated by solar film.
 Some window tinting film can reject almost 80% of the solar heat.
 Usually, this efficiency depends on the materials used.

-One important thing to remember is the solar heat rejection and the near infra-red rejection is a complete different thing.
+One important thing to remember is the solar heat rejection and the near infra-red rejection is a completely different thing.
 Solar heat rejection is the measure of all the solar heat radiation that is rejected while near infra-red rejection is only the amount of that particular frequency which is rejected by window film.

 Reduce solar heat gain with Window Film